Andyrooooo16/CPSC532/README.md

-# CPSC532 Research Codebase Guide
+# CPSC532 "That's New to Me" Guide

 This repository contains three connected systems: